Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment

 \subsection{Conservativeness of the resulting nadir constraint}

-In order to assess how the resulting nadir constraints for each region perform, a number of system operating states was generated that exactly meet the nadir constraint in each region, i.e.~eqs.~(36) and (37) in Part I. A dynamic simulation was then run for each of these states, so as to compute the actual nadir that would occur for that operating point.
-Table~\ref{table:nadir_regional_conservativeness} presents the comparison of the computed nadirs from the dynamic simulations and the predicted nadirs using the proposed constraint in each region.
+In order to assess how the resulting nadir constraints for each region perform, a number of system operating states was generated that exactly meet the nadir constraint in each region.
+A dynamic simulation was then run for each of these states, so as to compute the actual nadir that would occur for that operating point.
+Fig.~\ref{fig:ConservativenessNadir} presents the comparison of the computed nadirs from the dynamic simulations and the predicted nadirs using the proposed constraint in each region.